devmike123/Luca/README.md

 # Jarvis

-An amazing voice assistant, made using Python, that allows you to complete your task,open google, play songs in Youtube and much more!!!
+An amazing voice assistant, made using Python, that allows you to complete your task, open Google, play songs in Youtube and much more!!!